ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/GitHub-Kanban-Document/READme.md

 ## Board Structure with Populated Issues

-I've implemented our customized Kanban board using the Automated Kanban template as a starting point, adding specialized columns to support our dual clinical-academic workflow.
+I've implemented our customized Kanban board using the **Automated Kanban template** as a starting point, adding specialized columns to support our dual clinical-academic workflow.
 Below is the current state of our populated board:
-## Board Configuration
-**Template Used**: Automated Kanban

 **Custom Columns Added**:
 1. `Clinical Review` - For mental health feature validation
 2. `Compliance Check` - For security/privacy verification